WMAL/Linux-Kodachi/Kodachi-9/README.md

 **• Desktop Last** ![In Progress](https://img.shields.io/badge/-In%20Progress-orange?style=flat-square) = Integrate user feedback, polish UX, and ship the full experience. **Target: Feb 2026**

+### Technical Progression

+Each phase builds upon the previous, ensuring maximum stability and security:

+**Phase 1 (Standalone Binaries)** = Individual tools → Modular testing and development **Phase 2 (Terminal Version)** = Binaries + System Integration → Hardened foundation **Phase 3 (Desktop Edition)** = Terminal + GUI Dashboard → Complete user experience

+This progression ensures that each layer is thoroughly tested and hardened before the next is built on top of it.

 ### What This Means for Users:

 • **Available Now**: Binaries and Terminal Version are ready for immediate use